-This statue, which stood in Vilnius’s ‘Lenin Square’, was topped on 23 August 1991.
+This statue (below), which stood in Vilnius’s ‘Lenin Square’, was topped on 23 August 1991.
 The plaza has been renamed Lukiskiu Square.

 There are also a handful of wooden buildings housing exhibits from the time including various communist memorabilia, paintings and propaganda posters as well as other artefacts documenting the Soviet oppression of Lithuania.

 There are classic paintings from the era as well as items like this large Lenin rug …

 We continued around the trail at a leisurely pace – Mark snap-happy with the camera – and spent around 1½ hours at the park, including a quick pit stop on a bench to eat our packed lunch.
 There is a cafe at the park, but being good budget travellers, we brought our sandwiches with us!
 We decided not to spend time at the small zoo which appeared to mainly consist of birds, deer, llamas and others of their ilk.

 It’s debatable and once you have waded through the information below on how to get to Grutas Park by bus, you may quickly form your own opinion.
 If you’ve got your own transport and plenty of time, sure, why not?
 If you are considering visiting by bus as a day-trip from either Vilnius or Kaunas we both agreed that, for most, it’s probably not worth the effort – the travelling time will add up to around 2½ to 3 hours in each direction.
 If you have extra time to kill in Vilnius, we would recommend a day trip to Trakai Castle or a beer on one of the city’s plazas.